slavizh/OMSSearch/README.md

 (((get-date)).AddHours(-6).ToUniversalTime()).ToString("yyyy-MM-ddTHH:mm:ss:fffZ")

 # Versions
+## 5.1.3
+*	Get-OMSSavedSearches was renamed to Get-OMSSavedSearch .
+Alias for Get-OMSSavedSearches  is created.
+*	New function Get-ARMAzureSubscription
+*	New function Invoke-OMSSavedSearch
+*	Authors list in the module manifest is updated
+*	Added APIVersion parameter to almost all cmdlets
+*	Added Get-OMSResourceGroup to be visible
+*	Updated all cmdlet examples with the new APIVersion parameter

 ## 5.1.0
 *	Function Execute-OMSSearchQuery renamed to Invoke-OMSSearchQuery.
 Alias create for Execute-OMSSearchQuery.
 *	Internal function Import-ADALDll is not shown anymore.